nsquared-team/draw-attention/readme.txt

 - **Go to a URL**: Optionally send a site visitor to another URL when clicking highlightable hotspots on your image map

 ### Responsive Design ###
 Interactive image maps resize to fit your theme and the available screen size.
 Draw Attention works on all devices and adjusts your image to screens of any size.
-Works great on touch screens, too!
+Works great on touch screens, such as tablet and mobile, too!

 ### Accessible ###
 Image maps are accessible to everyone who visits your site, regardless of device or capabilities.
 Your content is accessible to screen readers.
 All highlightable hotspots can be accessed by keyboard commands.
 Anyone on any device can use your interactive image map.